UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 ---

 > Our project focuses on module weak supervision.
 And we are mainly interested in the area of zero-shot weakly supervised localization.
 We aimed at using CLIP as backbone because of its outstanding performance on zero shot classification tasks.
-We would like to extend other methods such as class activation/attention map, LCTR transformer and TS transformer to CLIP so that we can achieve localization prediction on novel datasets.
+We would like to adapt other methods such as class activation/attention to CLIP like architectures so that we can achieve localization prediction on novel datasets.

 <!--more-->
 {: class="table-of-content"}